-In February of each calendar year after the regional Division Director counterpart meeting, if there are any additional data trending focus areas that desired , the DRO Division Director will promulgate additional focus areas to the ROP self-assessment lead.
-The additional data trending focus areas shall be aligned with applicable Principles of Good Regulation.
+In approximately February of each calendar year, after the regional Division Director counterpart meeting, if there are any additional data trending focus areas that are desired and for which data are readily available, the DRO Division Director will promulgate any additional focus areas to the ROP self-assessment lead.
+The additional data trending focus areas shall be aligned with applicable Principles of Good Regulation and the ROP program areas and will be added to the ROP self-assessment data trending dashboard and this appendix.

-0307A-0 REFERENCES
+0307A-07 REFERENCES

-IMC 0040, “Prepar, Revisi Issu NRC Inspection Manual”
+IMC 0040, “Preparation, Revision, Issuance, and Ongoing Oversight of NRC Inspection Manual Documents”

 IMC 0102, “Oversight and Objectivity of Inspectors and Examiners at Reactor Facilities”